Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Introduction

 In this paper, we propose \textbf{Light4GS}, a \textbf{light}weight \textbf{4}D \textbf{G}aussian \textbf{S}platting compression framework based on 4DGS \cite{4DGS}, which leverages efficient pruning and deep context modeling.
 The motivation behind our approach is illustrated in Fig. \ref{preexp}.
-Our framework comprises two main modules: (1) a Spatio-Temporal significance Pruning method (STP) that reduces deformable primitives by evaluating their importance across different rendering views at all timestamps.
-STP not only saves storage but also streamlines training by automatically excluding gradients of both low-importance primitives and hexplane features.
-Since spherical harmonics (SH) coefficients account for over 80\% of the primitive's data volume, entropy-constrained compression is further applied to compress the SH; and (2) a Multiscale Hexplane Context Model (MHCM) that leverages intra- and inter-scale correlations to compress multiscale hexplanes: for the lowest-scale hexplane, a checkerboard context combined with either hyperprior or inter-plane context is employed to reduce spatio-temporal redundancies; high-scale hexplanes are compressed using inter-scale context in a coarse-to-fine fashion with reduced training complexity and improved compression effectiveness.
-In summary, our contributions are three-fold: \begin{itemize} \item We propose the first lightweight 4DGS compression framework that integrates primitive pruning with a deep context model for storage-efficient dynamic 3DGS. \item We design a spatio-temporal significance pruning technique to prune redundant primitives and customized coarse-to-fine deep contexts to compress multiscale hexplanes.
-We also apply adaptive quantization during training and entropy constraints to compress SH. \item Experiments on synthetic and real-world scenes show Light4GS achieves 10-200x compression over SOTA dynamic NVS methods without sacrificing quality. \end{itemize}
+To improve spatio-temporal encoding, we first apply Principal Component Analysis (PCA) to the spatial coordinates of the Gaussian primitives, aligning them with the principal directions of the scene.
+Then, a non-linear contraction is applied to the spatial coordinates to address the unbounded nature of 4DGS, ensuring that queried points remain within the hexplane boundaries.
+Next, our framework compresses both the canonical 3DGS and its associated hexplane features: 1) For canonical 3DGS, we introduce a Spatio-Temporal Significance Pruning (STP) strategy to globally remove unimportant primitives.
+STP evaluates each primitive’s contribution across multiple views and timestamps, and prunes deformable primitives based on their significance ranking.
+This also accelerates training by skipping gradient updates for pruned primitives and their associated hexplane features.
+Since spherical harmonics (SH) coefficients account for over 80\% of the primitive's data volume, entropy-constrained compression is further applied to compress the SH.
+2) For hexplane compression, we propose a Multiscale Hexplane Context Model (MHCM) by leveraging both intra-scale and inter-scale redundancies in a coarse-to-fine manner.
+At the lowest scale, we adopt a checkerboard context model combined with either a learned hyperprior or an inter-plane context, depending on the plane type.
+Space-time planes are encoded first using latent hyperpriors extracted from a deep encoder.
+The decoded results are then time-averaged to form an inter-plane context, which guides the compression of space-only planes without introducing extra side information.
+At higher scales, we introduce inter-scale context by decoding finer hexplanes using bilinearly interpolated features from the preceding coarser scale.
+This design captures cross-scale redundancy, improves compression efficiency, and reduces training complexity.
+In summary, our contributions are as follows: \begin{itemize} \item We propose Light4GS, a lightweight 4DGS compression framework that integrates primitive pruning with a deep context model for storage-efficient dynamic view synthesis.